HappyFrowl/documentation/Linux/SystemAdministration.md

   * `-p` - filter on PID
   * `-u` - filter on a specific user

-- `kill` Command - Sends signals to processes to perform specific actions.
 **Signals**:
+  * Signals are process-level interrupt requests
+  * Find info on them with `man signal`
   - **SIGINT**:
     - Interrupt signal
     - Stops the process, allowing it to clean up resources.
     - like Ctrl + C
     - value 2
   - **SIGKILL**:
     - Forces the process to terminate immediately
     - value 9
   - **SIGTERM**:
     - Request the process to terminate gracefully
     - Allows time for cleanup, but the process can ignore it.
     - value 15
   - **SIGSTOP**:
     - Pauses the process
     - like Ctrl + z
     - value 17, 19, 23
-    - **SIGSTP**
+  - **SIGTSTP**
-      - Pause a proces from the terminal
+    - Pause a process from the terminal
     - value 18, 20, 24

+- `kill` - Sends signals to processes to perform specific actions.
+  - `kill -l` - display full list of signals

 - `killall` - Kills all processes by name.
     - Only affects the current user's processes unless used with `sudo`.
-    - `kill -9 brave` - SIGKILL brave
+    - `killall -9 brave` - SIGKILL brave

 - `pkill`- Similar to `killall` but more flexible and potentially dangerous.
     - Allows matching processes based on name or other attributes.